 A new addition has been added to the GAAGAA bus line: an emcee.
 Yes!
-He stands above on the balcony and directs all employees and passengers below: brilliant.
+He stands above on the balcony and directs all employees and passengers below.
+Brilliant.
+My favorite lines included:

 “Ladies and gentlemen, just look now at the bus arriving from Burundi.
 Let us thank God that they have arrived safely to us.
 Those of you waiting for your brothers and sisters from Burundi, now they are here, go and greet them!”

 “Remember no chickens or fish on the bus.
 All chickens must go below and absolutely no fish, maybe but they must be stored below.”

 “Those of your too lazy to load the bus, I am going to start charging late fees.
 I see you are going to Arua, so stop sitting on waiting chairs.
 Please take your ticket to get on the bus.”

 “Friends we have a situation here today.
 There is a young boy of just seven years, who was sent on the night bus to Kampala.
 He is to be received by his father this morning.
 Now, he is here waiting with me.
 His father may not recognize him because he left his child when the boy was only three years old.
 Can you believe it?
 Terrible, terrible . . .
 So let us join together and help reunite this boy with his father today.“

 One hour into the ride, I felt a slight disturbance with the tire that I was sitting directly above.
 We pulled over to a gas station (of sorts) and the driver along with at least seven other men and bystanders started to pump air into the tire, to absolutely no avail.
 Either there was no air to be pumped or the gage was quite broken.
 Carelessly, I watched the gage needle bounce around and listened as they discussed our current situation with very little concern.